spinkx/spinkx-content-marketing/readme.txt

 == Screenshots ==

-1. Who can use this plugin.
-Blogger, Content Marketeers, Advertisers, Ad-Agency.
+1. Who can use this plugin!
+Bloggers, Marketers, Advertisers and Ad-Agencies.
 2. Front-end Display of the Widget
 3. Content Playlist, Boost Post & Variation Headlines